 Unauthorized testing/examination behavior.
 Examples of unauthorized testing examination behavior include but are not limited to conversing with another person, passing or receiving information/material to or from another person, or temporarily leaving an examination site to visit an unauthorized site; having a cell phone, tablet, smartwatch or earbuds; having food or drinks in the testing area; wearing hats, caps, hoodies or other head coverings/garments that cover the head or face.

-When testing is administered in a proctored environment, either by the faculty, faculty designee, or by testing center staff, the student will not violate testing rules as established in the syllabus, handbooks or college handbook.
-The incident will be discussed with the student by faculty.
-If the allegation of cheating is upheld, the student will receive, at a minimum, a grade of "ZERO" for the test and a "F" for the course.
-If the allegation is not supported, the student will be allowed to repeat and complete the assessment.
+This behavior is viewed as cheating and will be treated as such.
+When testing is administered in a proctored environment, either by the faculty, faculty designee, or by testing center staff, nursing students will not violate testing rules as established in the syllabus, nursing program handbook or the MECC Academic Catalog and Student Handbook.
+If a violation occurs it will be reported to Student Services.
+As stated previously, nursing students who plagiarize or cheat will be dismissed from class and receive an "F" for the course and risk expulsion from the program/college.

 Unauthorized test review behavior.
 Test reviews can be good opportunities for learning, but students must behave in a manner that protects test security.
 Unless the faculty conducting the review says it is ok, students should not be having side conversations during the review.
 Examples of unauthorized test review behavior include but are not limited to leaving the site of the review with the test or notes regarding the test unless approved by the instructor, leaving the site of the review prior to turning in test, having a cell phone, tablet, smartwatch or earbuds; having food or drinks in the review area; wearing hats, caps, hoodies or other head coverings/garments that cover the head or face.
+This behavior is viewed as lack of respect for intellectual property.